i112358/IS2545_Deliverable3/README.md

 	Scenario 3:
-	Given that the user has 1 items in his shopping cart and is on the checkout page When he changes the quantity of that product and clicks "Update" of a product Then the user shall have 2 items in his shopping cart
+	Given that the user has 1 items in his shopping cart and is on the checkout page When he changes the quantity of that product to 2 and clicks "Update" of a product Then the user shall have 2 items in his shopping cart

 	Scenario 4: